 When it comes to training, it is crucial that you start early.
 From the very first day your new dog enters your home, you can begin training.
 Even when they are as young as just eight weeks, they are capable of taking in the things you try to teach them.

 Waiting to train a Cavapoo puppy until he’s six months means you’re more likely to deal with a dog that is more headstrong and obstinate.

 Overall though, the dogs want to learn new things and be obedient.

 Socialize your puppy as much as possible and consider taking doggy obedience courses.
 Putting in the time to train your puppy will be richly rewarded.

 Cavapoos do not need as much exercise as some breeds, like cockapoos.
 Cavalier King Charles spaniels are popular as lap dogs, after all.

 Like most dogs, however, they do require some regular exercise.
 They need daily walks and are better suited to homes with some garden or yard space where they can run around freely.

 Consider another breed if you live in an apartment or have little or no time for daily walks.

-Cavapoos are prone to several common health problems.
-Issues to watch for include progressive retinal atrophy, which can lead to blindness.
-The dogs also can have congenital heart problems.
+Cavoodles are prone to several common health problems.
+Issues to watch for include hip dysplasia, progressive retinal atrophy, which can lead to blindness.
+These dog breeds also can have congenital heart problems.
 If you decide to buy a puppy, work with a reputable Cavapoo breeder.